CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Lamppa adds that if there’s the suspicion of an ectopic pregnancy (when implantation occurs outside of the uterus), measuring hCG level can be revealing.
 Of course, a hCG blood test alone isn’t diagnostic, and an ultrasound is necessary to confirm, notes the Cleveland Clinic.

-Another scenario that might warrant more thorough testing of your hCG levels in pregnancy? if you’ve conceived through in-vitro fertilization (IVF), your doctor might monitor your levels more closely, says Lamppa.
+Another scenario that might warrant more thorough testing of your hCG levels in pregnancy?
+If you’ve conceived through in-vitro fertilization (IVF), your doctor might monitor your levels more closely, says Lamppa.

-Normal hCG Levels by Week of Pregnancy
+Normal Levels of hCG by Week of Pregnancy

-While there is a range of hCG levels that doctors expect to see during certain parts of your pregnancy, everyone’s numbers—and normal hCG levels by week—are a bit different.
+Until then, while there’s a range of hCG levels that doctors expect to see during certain parts of your pregnancy, everyone’s numbers—and normal hCG levels by week—are a bit different.
 This is due to the number of trophoblastic cells, which are cells that help your developing embryo attach to your uterus, protect your embryo and form part of your placenta, Goist says.
 The exact number is “different with each pregnancy,” she adds.

 What Do High hCG Levels Mean?

-What Do Low hCG Levels Mean?
+What Do Lower hCG Levels Mean?

 Kjersti Aagaard, MD, PhD, is a professor of obstetrics and gynecology at Baylor College of Medicine.
 She received her medical degree from the University of Minnesota Medical School in Minneapolis.

 Christine Greves, MD, is an ob-gyn at the Winnie Palmer Hospital for Women & Babies in Orlando, Florida.
-She received her medical degree from the University Of South Florida College Of Medicine.
+She received her medical degree from the University of South Florida College of Medicine.

 Melissa Goist, MD, is an ob-gyn from the Ohio State University Wexner Medical Center.
 She received her medical degree from the Medical College of Ohio at Toledo.